narengan/cis/best-practices.md

 |------------------------------------------------|
 | *The browser integrity check looks for HTTP headers that are commonly abused by spammers.
 It denies traffic with those headers access to your page.
 It also blocks visitors that do not have a user agent, or who add a non-standard user agent (this tactic is commonly used by abuse bots, crawlers. or APIs).* |

-## Best practice 4: Configure your security settings
+## Best practice 4: Configure your security settings as strictly as possible

 CIS provides some options for encrypting your traffic.
 As a reverse proxy, we close SSL connections at our datacenters and open a new TLS connection to your origin servers.
-For your SSL termination with CIS, you can upload a custom SSL certificate from your account, you can use a wildcard certificate provisioned for you by CIS, or both.
+For your termination with CIS, you can upload a custom certificate from your account, you can use a wildcard certificate provisioned for you by CIS, or both.

 ### Upload a custom certificate

 You can upload your public and private key when you create an Enterprise domain.
 If you upload your own certificate, you gain immediate compatibility with encrypted traffic, and you maintain control over your certificate (for example, an Extended Validation (EV) certificate).
 Remember that you'll be responsible for managing your certificate if you upload a custom certificate.
-For example, CIS won't track the certificate expiration dates.
+For example, IBM CIS won't track the certificate expiration dates.

 ### Alternatively, utilize a certificate provisioned by CIS

-CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
+IBM CIS has partnered with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
 Manual verification could be required for setting up these certificates, and your support team can help you perform these additional steps.

 ### Change your TLS setting to **End-to-End CA Signed**